All games that you make in GameMaker: Studio need at

 - Grid Snap: These values can be changed to make instances snap to a different grid resolution.
 A value of 0 will switch snapping off.

-- Visualisation Options: By clicking this you will open a drop-down menu where you can switch on or off the visualisation of many room elements, like instances, tiles, views etc...
+- Visualisation: By clicking this you will open a drop-down menu where you can switch on or off the visualisation of many room elements, like instances, tiles, views etc...
+Here you can also change the grid type from being the regular square grid to a diamond "isometric" grid.
+You can enable/disable the grid overlay by clicking the grid icon.

 - Zoom Controls: The main view of the room editor can be zoomed in and out to show more or less detail either using these controls or by scrolling the mouse wheel (if you have one).